Temporal Sepsis Modeling: a Relational and Explainable-by-Design Framework: Modeling: From temporal Data to Flat Data

 \subsection{Dataset used}

 The MIMIC-III database \cite{johnson2016mimic} is a publicly available critical care dataset containing de-identified electronic health records of over 40,000 adult patients admitted to intensive care units at the Beth Israel Deaconess Medical Center between 2001 and 2012.
 Each patient trajectory comprises 36 key physiological parameters, including vital signs (heart rate, blood pressure, respiratory rate, oxygen saturation), laboratory measurements (e.g., white blood cell count, creatinine), and administered interventions relevant to sepsis prediction.
 As previous studies on this dataset \cite{johnson2016mimic}, two variables are redrawn: `Hour' and `Gender' (the last one to prevent biased results).
 Measurements are primarily recorded hourly, although the sampling frequency varies across variables and patients.
 As is common in real-world electronic health records, missing values occur due to skipped measurements, delayed lab results, or clinical decisions not to collect certain tests.
-Appropriate preprocessing and imputation strategies are applied to ensure continuous trajectories suitable for temporal modeling and relational feature extraction.
-As it is frequent to have missing data in the MIMIC-III database, we removed variables with more than 20\% missing observations.
-Those with less than 20\% missing data were imputed using the SMOTE method\cite{BignoumbaYM24}.
+Variables with more than 20\% missing observations were excluded, in line with standard practice in MIMIC-III-based studies~\cite{Fleuren2020Meta,moor2021sepsisreview}.
+This threshold reflects a clinically motivated trade-off: variables missing in more than one fifth of measurements are unlikely to provide reliable signal for temporal modeling.
+For the remaining variables, missing values were imputed using a nearest-neighbor interpolation strategy applied independently per patient trajectory, preserving temporal ordering.

 A 12-hour observation window is clinically justified, as early hemodynamic and inflammatory dysregulations preceding sepsis onset\cite{moor2021sepsisreview}.
 When keeping patients of this dataset who have 6 measurements before becoming ``positive'' plus 6 measurements while being positive (see Figure \ref{fig:schema}) then the extracted dataset contains 3940 patients that will be used below in the experiments.
+Importantly, the resulting cohort is approximately balanced between sepsis-positive and sepsis-negative cases (roughly 50\% each), which ensures that standard accuracy metrics are meaningful and that no class-rebalancing procedure is required.
+While this selection reduces dataset size, it guarantees label reliability and temporal completeness, two properties that are essential for the validity of the relational modeling approach.

 The choice of prediction horizons $h$ equal to $3$ and $6$ hours before sepsis onset is motivated by both clinical and technical considerations.
 Clinically, early intervention in sepsis is critical, as each hour of delayed treatment significantly increases mortality \cite{rudd2020global}.
 A 3-hour horizon provides a realistic window for timely clinical action, while a 6-hour horizon offers earlier warning to plan interventions and allocate resources.
 From a modeling perspective, MIMIC-III provides hourly measurements that allow the extraction of temporal patterns over 3- to 6-hour windows, which are sufficiently informative for sequential models such as LSTM, TCN, or MDL-based relational feature extraction combined with Bayesian classifiers.